Retire by stateFigures verified May 31, 2026

 Flat tax, but pensions are taxed

 Arizona does not tax Social Security and charges a flat 2.5 percent state income tax.
-Most other retirement income, including pension and account withdrawals, is taxed at that flat rate, so it is low but not zero.
+Most of your other retirement income, including pensions and account withdrawals, is taxed at that flat rate.
+Low, but not zero.

 Kiplinger